Randomcoder6407/A-writeup-of-sorts-greycattheflag/Sanity Check/README.md

 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240427-jjas.png?raw=true)

-then we watched this video which was a advertising video of sorts for this CTF
+then we watched this video which was an advertising video of sorts for this CTF
 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240427-jjcw.png?raw=true)

 It did not contain the flag

-so we were back to the discord server
+so we were back to the Discord server

-in a desperate attempt to solve it we simply used the search function to search up the word "grey" as we had insider information that the flag would have the word grey in it
+in a desperate attempt to solve it, we simply used the search function to search up the word "grey" as we had insider information that the flag would have the word grey in it

 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240427-jlnm.png?raw=true)